ingewortel/artistoo/manual/quickstart.md

 ```

 To see your simulation, open your file MyFirstSimulation.html in the web
-browser (not Internet Explorer; we recommend Chrome because it is fast).
+browser (any except Internet Explorer; but we recommend Chrome because it is fast).